book

 Introduction

-LEAN passes the data you request to the OnDataon_data method so you can make trading decisions.
-The default OnDataon_data method accepts a Slice object, but you can define additional OnDataon_data methods that accept different data types.
-For example, if you define an OnDataon_data method that accepts a TradeBar argument, it only receives TradeBar objects.
-The Slice object that the OnDataon_data method receives groups all the data together at a single moment in time.
-To access the Slice outside of the OnDataon_data method, use the CurrentSlicecurrent_slice property of your algorithm.
+LEAN passes the data you request to the on_data method so you can make trading decisions.
+The Slice object that the on_data method receives groups all the data together at a single moment in time.
+To access the Slice outside of the on_data method, use the current_slice property of your algorithm.

 All the data formats use DataDictionary objects to group data by Symbol and provide easy access to information.
 The plural of the type denotes the collection of objects.
 For instance, the TradeBars DataDictionary is made up of TradeBar objects.
-To access individual data points in the dictionary, you can index the dictionary with the security ticker or Symbolsymbol, but we recommend you use the Symbolsymbol.
+To access individual data points in the dictionary, you can index the dictionary with the security ticker or symbol, but we recommend you use the symbol.

 To view the resolutions that are available for Crypto data, see Resolutions.